openfaas/docs/docs/reference/tls-openfaas.md

 * Setup an Ingress Controller
 * Configure cert-manager to obtain a certificate from Let's Encrypt
-* Configure the an Ingress record for the OpenFaaS Gateway
+* Configure an Ingress record for the OpenFaaS Gateway

 ## Pre-requisites